Stochastic modeling of deterministic laser chaos using generator extended dynamic mode decomposition: Construction and analysis of stochastic models for cross-correlations

 Table~\ref{tab_summary} summarizes the characteristics of the distribution.
 Since the exponent of the power-law decay in Fig.~\ref{fig_dist2}(c) is slightly different from the others, we marked it as $\bigtriangleup$.
 From these discussions, we judge that the low-pass filtered data contains the essential characteristics of the original trajectories of the short-term cross-correlation $C_1(t)$ and $C_2(t)$.

 Of course, there could be other important statistics.
-Next, we will confirm that the stochastic model constructed by the low-pass filtered data works well in the reinforcement learning task, i.e., the MAB problem.
+Furthermore, while the peak shift structure in Fig.~5(d) matches that in Fig.~5(a), it exhibits a more complex shape.
+The key point here is not to perfectly reproduce the statistics, but to investigate what constitutes the essential characteristics of laser chaos in reinforcement learning tasks, as denoted above.
+Next, we will confirm whether the stochastic model constructed by the low-pass filtered data works well in the reinforcement learning task, i.e., the MAB problem.